falconswoosh/intrWk2-tracksuggester/README.md

 ## Description

 This website is our second project for the Introduction to Programming.
-To assist the potential student, this site asks that the user to respond to a series of questions or preferences and based on their input, the site will respond with suggested Epicodus tracks for consideration.
+To assist the potential student, this site asks that the user respond to a series of questions or preferences and based on their input, the site will respond with suggested Epicodus tracks for consideration.

 ## Setup/Installation Requirements